zurita86/de-challenge/Deployment/README.txt

     Other Notes:

     I think a lot of better ways to solve the problem, but for the challenge I think as easy as posible, because we could use a GCloud Composer for Scheduled and automatic trigger day by day, but the result.csv file come from Kaggle platform and to do a download is needed a credentials.

     Thinking in the data scientist the pipeline allow to add or modify the queries they could need to evaluate the same data in a diferent way.
 To test this function you only had to create a new query .sql into a queries folder.
 But with more queries, more performace you need to configure into a Cloud Function and Dataproc Cluster parameters.

     In the same way, if you see the queries I add, one with a where based on date, to evaluate only the 2018 games.

-    And in other hand I think a lot how to rank the games if I have two diferent scores, the metascore and the users score.
+    And the other hand I think a lot how to rank the games if I have two diferent scores, the metascore and the users score.
 Then I think that I could evaluate both after normalization, because of that users score is multiply by 10 and I set a weigth for each score, assigning 75% to metascore and 25% to users score.
 With this, I create a new column named custom_score.

     All of this parameter could easily change by the data scientist needs.

+    The pipeline could have as an output a Bigquery Table for example.
+But for this challenge I decide to only export in a CSV to avoid more complex deployment process.